mirror/dd-wrt/src/router/python/Doc/library/io.rst

 .. class:: StringIO(initial_value='', newline='\\n')

-   An in-memory stream for text I/O.
+   An in-memory stream for text I/O.  The text buffer is discarded when the :meth:`~IOBase.close` method is called.

-   The initial value of the buffer (an empty string by default) can be set by providing *initial_value*.
+   The initial value of the buffer can be set by providing *initial_value*.
+   If newline translation is enabled, newlines will be encoded as if by :meth:`~TextIOBase.write`.
+The stream is positioned at the start of the buffer.

    The *newline* argument works like that of :class:`TextIOWrapper`.
-The default is to consider only ``\n`` characters as end of lines and to do no newline translation.
+   The default is to consider only ``\n`` characters as ends of lines and to do no newline translation.
+If *newline* is set to ``None``, newlines are written as ``\n`` on all platforms, but universal newline decoding is still performed when reading.

    :class:`StringIO` provides this method in addition to those from :class:`TextIOBase` and its parents:

    .. method:: getvalue()

-      Return a ``str`` containing the entire contents of the buffer at any time before the :class:`StringIO` object's :meth:`close` method is called.
+      Return a ``str`` containing the entire contents of the buffer.
+      Newlines are decoded as if by :meth:`~TextIOBase.read`, although the stream position is not changed.

    Example usage::